SEMOSS/remote-client-server/README.md

-# Docker TCP ImageGen Server
+# Remote Client Server

-This is a TCP server created with asyncio & websockets to run in a Docker container.
+This is a FastAPI application that supports TCP and HTTP clients.
+The server can be run locally or in a Docker container.
+This server is used to serve different gen-AI models that require a GPU for inference.

+This server uses a queue to manage GPU consumption.
+The queue accepts the websocket connection and processes the request in the order it was received.
+The server can be scaled horizontally by running multiple instances of the server.

+This is currently setup to only run a single type of model at a time.
+Please see the Adding New Models section for more information on how to add new models.

+## Current Supported Models
+- ImageGen - PixArt-alpha/PixArt-XL-2-1024-MS

 ## Local Installation (Assumes Windows w/ Anaconda)
 Running PyTorch with CUDA on Windows can be a bit tricky and the steps may vary based on your system configuration.
 The following steps should help you get started.